How to get a pharmacogenetic test in Canada

 How much does pharmacogenetic testing cost?

-Prices range from $300 – $1500 CAD, depending on the scope of conditions covered and how results are delivered and maintained.
-This indicates that these tests cannot be assumed to be identical or interchangeable.
-The Pillcheck service costs $599.
+The Pillcheck service features a comprehensive PGx test, a pharmacist’s review of your medications, and yearly report updates for a total of $599.
 You can submit the receipt as a medical expense for tax claims or reimbursement through a benefits plan, such as a Healthcare Spending Account (HSA) or Extended Health Benefits.

 Is it informative for clinical decisions?